 Franko on the other hand shows differences depending on whether the D is singular or plural.
-When plural, franko seems to be functioning as an adverbial and the sentence in (59b) would be interpreted as 'Unai has seen hunters many times today'.
-When the D is singular, franko's use is restricted to some specific syntactic contexts, what differentiates it from the rest of quantifiers analysed in this section: it is grammatical in direct object position (59a) and in the subject position of unaccusative sentences (61a); but quite unexpectedly, it is ungrammatical in the subject of transitive sentences (61b) and as the subject of individual-level predicates (61c).
-19,20
+When plural, franko seems to be functioning as an adverbial and the sentence in (60b) would be interpreted as 'Unai has seen hunters many times today'.
+When D is singular, the use of franko is restricted to some specific syntactic contexts, which is what differentiates it from the rest of quantifiers analysed in this section: it is grammatical in direct object position (60a) and in the subject position of unaccusative sentences (62a); but quite unexpectedly, it is ungrammatical in the subject of transitive sentences (62b) and as the subject of individual-level predicates (62c).
+23,24

-- (61) a.
-Ikasle-a franko etorri zen. student-D.sg many-abs come aux.sg - 'Many students came.' - b. \Ume-ak franko goxoki bat jan du. child-D.sg-erg many candy one eat aux.sg - 'Many children ate a candy.' (intended) - c. \Modelo-a franko itsusi-a da. model-D.sg-abs many ugly-D.sg is

-'Many models are ugly.' (intended)
+- (62) a.
+Ikasle-a franko etorri zen. student-D.sg many-abs come aux.sg 'Many students came.' - b. \Ume-ak franko goxoki bat jan du. child-D.sg-erg many candy one eat aux.sg 'Many children ate a candy.' (intended) - c. \Modelo-a franko itsusi-a da. model-D.sg-abs many ugly-D.sg is 'Many models are ugly.' (intended)